Devil's Peak (Cape Town): 1971 plane crash

 On 26 May 1971, three South African Air Force Hawker-Siddeley HS125 (Code named Mercurius) aircraft crashed into Devil's Peak, killing all 11 on board.
 The aircraft were flying in close formation, practicing for a fly-past during the upcoming 10th-anniversary Republic Day celebrations on 31 May.
 The aircraft, flying by sight along the N2 highway, banked to the right three seconds too late, crashing into the side of the mountain not far above Rhodes Memorial and the University of Cape Town.
 A low cloud base was cited as a contributory factor.
 The impact was heard throughout the surrounding suburbs.
 For many years a radar reflector beacon stood on Plumpudding Hill above Rhodes Memorial to prevent similar incidents.

+Records

+In March 2025, aged 2 months and 13 days, Flo Daynes became the youngest documented person to reach the summit of Devil's Peak.